 Here at Cater Galante Orthodontics, one of the best parts of our job is when we take our patients' braces off.
-This smile on their face as they see their newly straightened teeth, appliance-free, for the first time is incredible and really makes our jobs worthwhile.
+The smiles on their faces as they see their newly straightened teeth, appliance-free, for the first time is incredible and really makes our job worthwhile.

 What is retention?

 Retention is the final phase in your orthodontic treatment journey.
 Once your braces have been removed, you'll enter the retention phase.
 This is when we ensure your newly straightened teeth stay in their new position and don't slip back to their old ways.

 Retainers are the appliance used during the retention phase.
 They work to hold your teeth in their new positions until your bone, gums and muscles adapt.
 There are two different types of retainers: